 Eligible students with an existing health insurance policy (i.e. through parent plans, family plans, or employer-sponsored plans, etc.) will automatically be enrolled in the plan Meredith offers and will be charged $1804 on their student account for the health insurance UNLESS:

-Students have a comparable health insurance plan to the BCBS NC plan Meredith offers AND they complete the on-line waiver between June 16, 2014 - September 4, 2014.
+The deadline for the waiver/enrollment period has been extended to September 11, 2014.
+Students have a comparable health insurance plan to the BCBS NC plan Meredith offers AND they complete the on-line waiver between June 16, 2014 - September 11, 2014.

 It is important that you complete this waiver EVERY YEAR while at Meredith.
 Students who do not complete this waiver will be charged for the student health insurance on their Meredith student account.